transcend-io/cypress-runner/README.md

 # cypress-runner

-A public docker image that is pre-built for running cypress tests.
-This repository is auto-build by docker and the image can be downloaded from `transcendio/cypress-runner`.
+A public Docker image that is pre-built for running [Cypress](https://www.cypress.io/) tests.
+This repository is auto-built by Docker and the image can be downloaded from `transcendio/cypress-runner`.

 ## Setup